Eden House (Australian Plays)

 "Eden House" is a 1970 television play from the Australian television series Australian Plays, based on the 1969 play of the same name by Australian author Hal Porter.
-The played toured the UK in the 1970s with Jean Kent, and Dermot Walsh in leading roles.
+The play toured the UK in the 1970s with Jean Kent, and Dermot Walsh in leading roles.
 It was retitled 'Home on the Pigs back.'

 Plot

 An aging actress, a widow called Maxine, is haunted by the memory of a son who drowned.
 Her stepson wants her property.
 She has a younger lover, Mark.